-We are slowly moving in the fall and winter months, staying on track during these busy months is key when we are looking at health and wellness goals!!
+We are slowly moving into the Summer, staying on track during these busy months is key when we are looking at health and wellness goals!!

-Here a few tips to keep you focus and stay consistent as the colder months draw in!
+Here a few tips to keep you focus and stay consistent as the warmer month draw in!

 1: Book your exercise ‘appointments’